 Single-origin coffee sourced directly from Colombian farmers.
 Smoked meats, fermented chilli sauce and some of Perth’s best doughnuts, all made in-house.
 Mount Pleasant’s Artem Coffee may be small, but it punches way above its weight and has quickly established itself as one of the city’s best cafes.
 Get in early on weekends if you want a Reuben sandwich (you do).

 Blacklist Coffee Roasters

 The third incarnation of Blacklist’s Subiaco location is best described as a cellar door for coffee.
-There’s a strong focus on filter, with a $7 all you can drink “tasting bar” and rare single-origins served in wine glasses.
+There’s a focus on filter, with a $7 all you can drink “tasting bar” and rare single origins served in wine glasses.
 High-end products grace the retail shelves ranging from brewing equipment to Blacklist beans.

 Micro Lote Coffee

 Fremantle’s Micro Lote showcases the coffee of Asprounion, a cooperative of farmers and coffee producers based out of the town of La Union in southern Colombia.
 Featured local roasters include Leftfield, Pound, Antz Inya Pantz, Co Lab and Precision.
-The cafe’s decadent new toastie featuring Black Pig Deli pork rillette, Poach Pear spiced apple chutney and triple-cream brie adds some local flair.
+The cafe’s decadent new toastie has Black Pig Deli pork rillette, Poach Pear spiced apple chutney and triple-cream brie.

-  Nearly two years after the closure of Moana Coffee, the historic Moana Chambers Hall on Hay St reopened for business.
-The 100-person Moana Hall is a multi-function cafe, bar and events space which can be booked for private functions and is also open to the public for pop-up events.
-Coffee is from Margaret River Roasting Co. and sweet treats are from Ox Rabbit.
+Nearly two years after the closure of Moana Coffee, the historic Moana Chambers Hall on Hay Street reopened for business.
+The 100-person Moana Hall is a cafe, bar and events, space which can be booked for private functions and is also open to the public for pop-up events.
+Coffee is from Margaret River Roasting Co and sweet treats are from Ox Rabbit.

 Pixel Coffee Brewers Claremont